-Draft Anti-Greenwashing Guidelines: Key Updates from the Competition Bureau
+Final Anti-Greenwashing Guidelines from the Competition Bureau

-Writer's picture: Achieve SustainabilityAchieve Sustainability
+- Achieve Sustainability

 Greenwashing isn’t just a buzzword anymore—it’s a real risk for businesses making environmental claims.
 With growing consumer awareness and stricter enforcement, Canada’s Competition Bureau is cracking down on misleading green marketing practices.
-Recent changes to the Competition Act, introduced through Bill C-59, include new anti-greenwashing rules that apply to both products and business-related claims.
+Recent changes to the Competition Act, introduced through Bill C-59, include new anti-greenwashing rules that apply to both products and business-related environmental claims.
 The stakes are high: non-compliance could mean fines of up to $10 million or 3% of worldwide revenue.

-To help businesses navigate these new waters, the Competition Bureau has released draft guidelines to clarify how to create truthful and substantiated environmental claims.
+To help businesses navigate these new waters, the Competition Bureau has released final guidelines to clarify how to create truthful and substantiated environmental claims.
 These guidelines expand on six key principles described in a recent bulletin, offering practical advice to ensure transparency, accuracy, and compliance in your sustainability messaging.

 Adequate and Proper Testing of Product Claims